Less-Than-Truckload Costing Utility

 Overview

-The Less Than Truckload Costing utility solves the challenge of pricing less-than-truckload shipments when carrier rate data is complex and varies by service level, distance, and weight.
+The Less Than Truckload Costing utility solves the challenge of pricing less-than-truckload (LTL) shipments when carrier rate data is complex and varies by service level, distance, and weight.
 Rather than manually looking up rates in carrier tariff tables, this workflow automates the entire process using FedEx Express Freight standard list rates.
 The utility expects a lanes-to-cost table containing shipment details including origin, destination, distance, weight, and desired service level.
 After running the utility, users receive a fully costed table with calculated transportation costs.

 What's Included